 All athletes must complete and submit the following completed paperwork.
-For sports with tryouts, paperwork is due when a student makes the team.
-For sports without tryouts, paperwork is due one week before the first practice:
+For sports with tryouts, paperwork is due prior to tryouts.
+For sports without tryouts, paperwork is due one week before the first practice.
+Students will not be able to participate in tryouts, practices, or games until all forms are submitted and registration is complete.

-- IWA Parent Consent Form

-- TAPPS Student Acknowledgement of Rules form

-- TAPPS medical forms:

-- o Medical History

-- o Physical Examination

-- o Sudden Cardiac Arrest

-- o Concussion and Traumatic Brain Injury

-- o TAPPS Steroid Use form

-- IWA Transportation Release Form

-- IWA Uniform Policy form

-- Athletic Booster Club Sign Up Form

-- Billing Authorization form
+Tryout Teams: Due Prior to Tryouts Non Tryout Teams: Due Prior to first Practice TAPPS medical forms: Medical History Physical Examination Sudden Cardiac Arrest Concussion and Traumatic Brain Injury TAPPS Steroid Use form Tryout Teams: Due Prior to Team Participation IWA Parent Consent Form TAPPS Student Acknowledgement of Rules form IWA Transportation Release Form IWA Uniform Policy form Athletic Booster Club Sign Up Form Billing Authorization form TAPPS medical forms: Medical History Physical Examination Sudden Cardiac Arrest Concussion and Traumatic Brain Injury TAPPS Steroid Use form IWA Parent Consent Form TAPPS Student Acknowledgement of Rules form IWA Transportation Release Form IWA Uniform Policy form Athletic Booster Club Sign Up Form Billing Authorization form

 Once a student registers for a team, she must submit the athletic fee through Smart Tuition for each sport and her parent/guardian(s) must attend the sport-specific parent meeting(s).
 This fee is non-refundable once the student has made the team, or after the first practice.
-The athletic fee must be paid for each sport played.
+The athletic fee must be paid for each sport played by the student.

-Once on the team, she makes a commitment to that team for the entire season.
+Once on the team, the student must make a commitment to that team for the entire season.
 If a student chooses not to complete a season with the team, she is not allowed to join another IWA team that season.
 Students may only participate in one sport per season.